Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Results

-To further quantify the effect of structural relaxation, we compared models trained on mixed versus post-process-separated datasets using the VBS-SBS gap closed as the metric of interest, as SBS performance varies between regimes.
+To further quantify the effect of relaxation, we compared models trained on mixed versus post-process-separated datasets using the VBS--SBS gap closed as the metric of interest, as SBS performance varies between regimes.
 The post-process flag indicates similar trends.
-For the hybrid \textit{PoseX~+~Astex} benchmark, separating the relaxation regimes yielded higher performance in both subsets, suggesting that independent modelling of (relax) and un(relax) structures slightly improves consistency.
-For \textit{PoseX-SD}, some non-uniform trends have been seen: the non-(relax) regime led to an incremental improvement in both success rates respectively, exceeding the mixed-data baseline, while the (relax) regime was marginally worse than the mixed setting.
-However, given the small magnitude, these are rather considered unsignificant fluctuations. \textit{PoseX-CD} maintained its strong performance across all conditions, also with only minor fluctuations that were not systematic across folds.
-In contrast, on \textit{PoseBusters}, MolAS performed comparably to mixed data in the non-(MM-min) subset but showed a marked drop under the (MM-min) regime, likely reflecting the different energy-minimization procedure used in that dataset.
+For the hybrid \textit{PoseX~+~Astex} benchmark, separating the relaxation regimes yielded higher performance in both subsets, suggesting that independent modelling of (relax) and un(relax) outputs slightly improves consistency.
+For \textit{PoseX-SD}, non-uniform trends are observed: the non-(relax) regime yields an incremental improvement relative to the mixed baseline, while the (relax) regime is marginally worse; given the small magnitude, these are rather considered as non-systematic fluctuations. \textit{PoseX-CD} maintains strong performance across all conditions, again with only minor fluctuations that are not systematic across folds.
+In contrast, on \textit{PoseBusters}, MolAS performs comparably to mixed data in the non-(MM-min) subset but shows a marked drop under the (MM-min) regime, likely reflecting the different energy-minimization procedure used in that dataset.

-Overall, MolAS demonstrates strong performances which outperform the SBS over most tested scenarios remains robust across relaxation regimes, underscoring the AS system's consistent ability to bridge solver redundancy and achieve reproducible in-domain improvements across chemically diverse docking conditions.
-That said, it shows a clear data-specific failure pattern (e.g., on \textit{PoseX-SD}), which is investigated subsequently.
+Overall, MolAS outperforms the SBS over most tested scenarios and remains robust across post-processing regimes, while exhibiting clear protocol-specific failure patterns (e.g., on \textit{PoseX-SD}), which are investigated subsequently.